lovac42/anki/difference.md

 a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

+## Sort new cards (1665261045)
+In the browser, and in the gear near the deck, you can change the order in which you see new cards.
+You'll need to read https://github.com/Arthur-Milchior/anki_sort_cards to learn how this new order can be parametrized.